 Rau Muống Xào Tỏi (Garlic Water Spinach)

-This is one of those recipes that brings me right back to the dinner table growing up—big plates of garlic-sautéed greens next to a warm bowl of rice and whatever main dish we were having that night.
-If you’ve ever had rau muống xào tỏi at a Vietnamese restaurant, you already know what a simple but tasty side dish this is.
+This is one of those dishes that brings me straight back to the dinner table growing up.
+There was almost always a plate of garlic-sautéed greens next to a bowl of rice and whatever main dish we were eating that night.
+If you’ve had rau muong at a Vietnamese restaurant, you already know how simple and good it is.
 Tender stems, crisp leaves, and just the right amount of garlicky, savory flavor.

-It’s quick to cook, affordable, and a solid way to get more greens on the table.
-And while it’s traditionally a Vietnamese side dish, it fits in with pretty much any Asian-inspired meal.
+Rau muong, also known as morning glory or water spinach, cooks fast and soaks up flavor beautifully.
+It’s affordable, easy to find at Asian markets, and an effortless way to add more greens to the table.
+While it’s a classic Vietnamese side dish, it works just as well with all kinds of Asian-inspired meals.
 It also happens to be a favorite of mine whenever I want to add something fresh and green without overthinking it.
-Ready in under 15 minutes—this one’s a keeper.
+Ready in under 15 minutes.
+This one’s a keeper.

 Please scroll ⬇️ to the recipe card for the full ingredient amounts and instructions.